playframework/play-slick/docs/manual/working/scalaGuide/main/sql/slick/PlaySlickMigrationGuide.md

-# Play Slick 0.9 Migration Guide
+# Play Slick v0.9 Migration Guide

-This is a guide for migrating from Play Slick 0.8 to Play Slick 0.9.
+This is a guide for migrating from Play Slick v0.8 to v0.9.

 It assumes you have already migrated your project to use Play 2.4 (see [Play 2.4 Migration Guide]), that you have read the [Slick 3 documentation], and are ready to migrate your Play application to use the new Slick Database I/O Actions API.